This is an old revision of the document!

 This is the number of the animation sequence to play after the current sequence.

-This value is set to -1 to indicate “no” next sequence, which is used for animations that should just stop when they've reached their last frame.
-For example, a sequence of a player model for dropping to the ground after it was mortally wounded typically has a next sequence value of -1, indicating that this is a “non-looping” sequence.
+Normally, this value is -1 to indicate “no” next sequence, which is used for animations that should just stop when they've reached their last key frame.
+For example, a player model dropping to the ground after it was hit by a bullet typically have a next sequence value of -1, indicating that this is a “non-looping” sequence.

 Setting the value to the same number as the number of this sequence means “play this sequence again when its end has been reached”.
 It's another way of saying that this is a looping sequence, such as walking or running.